StarRocks/starrocks/docs/loading/RoutineLoad.md

 #### Create a table

 According to the fields of Avro data, create a table `sensor_log` in the target database `sensor` in the StarRocks cluster.
 The column names of the table must match the field names in the Avro data.
-For the mapping of data types between the table columns and the Avro data fields, see [Data types mapping](#Data types mapping).
+For the data type mapping between the table columns and the Avro data fields, see [Data types mapping](#Data types mapping).

 ```SQL
 CREATE TABLE sensor.sensor_log (